Jump to Content

 How can I stay as independent as possible?

-While there are many factor that help us stay independent one of the biggest factors is having meaningful relationships.
+While there are many factors that help us stay independent one of the biggest is having meaningful relationships.
 These relationships include people, pets and places.
-Meaningful relationships keep us in a good mental space so that we can do all the other things that help us maintain our independence....
+Meaningful relationships keep us in a good mental space so that we can do all the other things that help us maintain our independence.
+Since...

 Home & community